 A: Yes!
 Find me on Pocket where 125k+ people follow along with my recommendations.

 Q: Do you do pro-bono work with Non-Profits?

 A: Yes!
 Any time my schedule allows.
 Write me.
 Here is an example of a project.

 Q: Where do you work?

-A: When in Brooklyn, I work from our amazing co-working space Friends Work Here.
+A: I split my time between NYC and SF.
+I am part of the amazing co-working space Friends Work Here in Brooklyn and in SF you can find me at various offices.
 The rest of the time I am in coffee shops somewhere in the world.
 I wrote about the benefits of the latter in Fast Company.